 - Only water occasionally, when soil has dried out.

 - Don’t include it on your regular weekly watering round unless it needs it.
 I overwatered mine and it collapsed – be warned.

 - You can break the leaves and apply the gel to burns and skin irritations.

-This is the most common type of ficus.
-Because of its rounded shape, the ficus looks really good in the corner of a room.
-It seems to soften the edges of a space.
+This is the most common type of Ficus.
+Because of its rounded shape, the Ficus looks really good in the corner of a room.
+It seems to soften the edges of any space.

 It’s pretty hardy but, like many other plants, best in indirect light.

 - It drops a lot of leaves.
 Don’t worry – it doesn’t mean you’ve killed it!